Who are we really? What is the self? Are we entirely our thoughts and nothing else or would we exist even apart from them? Which if either is right?

 The personal self is only transient short-lived thoughts while the experiencing self watches and exists without the necessity of thinking at all.
 Through mindfulness meditation and awareness the experiencing self emerges as the personal self dissolves and vanishes – at least at times.
 By flickering between such modes of being it’s discovered that what’s commonly called “self-consciousness” is actually a lack of consciousness.

 It’s quite natural to make the mistake of using the active thinking self – perhaps the only one we’ve ever really known – to access the passive experiencing one that we aspire to.
 This is soon found to be self-defeating and many will not get beyond this block and instead try out hypnotic techniques like chants and mantras or even just give up entirely.

-The role of the personal self – which has a legitimate purpose – is to set the framework, to take us to the foot of the mountain but the final steps have to come about independently.
-Many times – particularly at times of stress and disturbance – these steps will falter and we have to be content with merely reinforcing an empty framework, forming ourselves around the shape of pure observation even if not wholly residing there.
+The role of the personal self – which is a legitimate one – is to set the framework, to take us to the foot of the mountain but the final steps have to come about independently.
+Many times – particularly at times of stress and disturbance – these steps will falter and we have to be content with merely reinforcing an empty framework, forming ourselves around the shape of pure observation even if not wholly becoming it.

 The purpose of any program of mindfulness or meditation is not the elimination of personal thought which would not be practical or even desirable but to bring balance to our cerebral existence, to dust off the cobwebs of unused potential, to give light and vision to a narrow outlook.